 In partnership with local schools, community agencies and residents, offers summer learning opportunities for youth aged six to12 living in low-income situations.
-Currently available in 10 community-based clubs, 15 CSI sites, and 2 Rogers Raising the Grade sites, the program’s goal is to help kids do better in school, as well as increase job skills for older youth.
+The goal of the program is to help kids do better in school, as well as increase job skills for older youth.

 Helps individuals and communities find local solutions to local needs.
 United Way provides funding for five program areas, including the Manitoba page on CCEDNet’s website, the annual CD/CED Gathering, the Strengthening Nonprofits Workshop Series, Enterprising Nonprofits and Spark.

 A program of CCEDNet, Spark connects volunteer professionals to a broad range of community economic development projects.
 Clients range from emerging community groups with good ideas, to well-established organizations.
 Spark matches clients with providers, and offers ongoing support during the technical assistance delivery.

 Enterprising Non-profits – Manitoba (ENP-MB)

 Provides a convening and coordinating function within the social enterprise sector to support emerging and expanding revenue-generating initiatives that have a social mission.
 ENP-MB is administered by CCEDNet, in partnership with other supporting stakeholders.
 All contact information is the same as CCEDNet.